How to Add a User to Sudoers on Ubuntu 22.04 | 20.04

 sudo usermod -aG sudo josh

-Verifying whether the user has been successfully added to the sudoers group is a good practice.
-You can achieve this by executing the “id” command as shown below:
+Verifying the successful addition of the user to the sudoers group is good practice.
+Achieve this by executing the “id” command as shown below:

 id <username>